DaveMielke/NBP/b2g/ui/doc/notes.rst

 Braille Input Mode
 ~~~~~~~~~~~~~~~~~~

+The characters that render in text as actual braille characters (see `Unicode
+Braille Characters`_) can be typed by enabling Braille Input Mode.
+Two of these
+characters can't be directly typed - just dot 7 (because it's the Backspace
+key), and just dot 8 (because it's the Enter key).
+Both of these can, of
+course, still be indirectly typed (see `Typing Any Unicode Character`_).

 Braille Input Mode is off by default.
 Pressing Forward+Dot4 enables it, and
 pressing Backward+Dot1 disables it.

+These characters have several uses, including (but not limited to):

+* Actual braille characters can be written into text documents.

+* Contracted braille can be accurately saved.

+* Braille music can be accurately saved, and also shared with others who use
+  different localized braille character mappings.

 Braille Rendering
 -----------------